-Credit Risk.
+- Credit Risk.
 The financial condition of an issuer of a debt security or other instrument may cause such issuer to default, become unable to pay interest or principal due or otherwise fail to honor its obligations or cause such issuer to be perceived (whether by market participants, rating agencies, pricing services or otherwise) as being in such situations.
-The value of an investment in the Fund may change quickly and without warning in response to issuer defaults, changes in the credit ratings of the Fund's portfolio investments and/or perceptions related thereto.

-Interest Rate Risk.
-Interest rate risk is the risk that fixed income securities will decline in value because of an increase in interest rates and changes to other factors, such as perception of an issuer's creditworthiness.
-Funds with higher durations generally are subject to greater interest rate risk, usually making them more volatile than debt securities, such as bonds, with shorter durations.
-For example, the price of a security with a seven-year duration would be expected to drop by approximately 7% in response to a 1% increase in interest rates.
+The value of an investment in the Fund may change quickly and without warning in response to issuer defaults, changes in the credit ratings of the Fund's portfolio investments and/or perceptions related thereto. - Interest Rate Risk.
+Interest rate risk is the risk that fixed income securities will decline in value because of changes in interest rates.
+Fixed income securities with longer durations tend to be more sensitive to changes in interest rates, usually making them more volatile than securities with shorter durations.
+Interest rate changes can be sudden and unpredictable, and the Fund may lose money as a result of movements in interest rates.
+Recent and potential future changes in monetary policy made by central banks or governments are likely to affect the level of interest rates. - Prepayment Risk.

-Prepayment Risk.
 The risk that the issuer of a debt security repays all or a portion of the principal prior to the security's maturity.
 In times of declining interest rates, there is a greater likelihood that the Fund's higher yielding securities will be pre-paid with the Fund being unable to reinvest the proceeds in an investment with as favorable a yield.
-Prepayments can therefore result in lower yields to shareholders of the Fund.
+Prepayments can therefore result in lower yields to shareholders of the Fund. - Extension Risk.

-Extension Risk.
 An issuer could exercise its right to pay principal on an obligation held by the Fund (such as a mortgage-backed security) later than expected.
 This may happen when there is a rise in interest rates.

 Under these circumstances, the value of the obligation will decrease, and the Fund will also suffer from the inability to reinvest in higher yielding securities.

-Issuer-Specific Changes.
+• Issuer-Specific Changes.
 Changes in the financial condition of an issuer or counterparty, changes in specific economic or political conditions that affect a particular type of security or issuer, and changes in general economic or political conditions can increase the risk of default by an issuer or counterparty, which can affect a security's or instrument's credit quality or value.
 Entities providing credit support or a maturity-shortening structure also can be affected by these types of changes, and if the structure of a security fails to function as intended, the security could decline in value.